CodeForAfrica/afriLEAKS-website/_includes/parts/contact.md

-### Getting in touch
+## Getting in touch

-For questions about afriLeaks you can send a message to: [info@afrileaks.org](mailto:info@afrileaks.org).
+For questions about AfriLEAKS you can send a message to: [info@afrileaks.org](mailto:info@afrileaks.org).
 Please use this address for press inquires or if you are interested in becoming a receiver.

 **Do not use this address to send us any documents or leaks.**